What is The Dyslexia Guild?

 The Guild is an open membership group with members working and learning in a wide range of settings.
 The Guild welcomes all professionals with an interest in dyslexia/SpLD and has a specialist rate for organisations.

-Specialist teachers and assessors, Teaching assistants, SENCos, Learning support staff and tutors from further and higher education and Speech and language therapists, psychologists, librarians and other specialists.
+Dyslexia/SpLD specialist teachers and assessors, teaching assistants, SENCos, learning support staff and tutors from further and higher education, speech and language therapists, psychologists and librarians.

 Learn about the annual costs and join online.

 National Dyslexia Resource Centre - A specialist collection of electronic and hard copy resources